enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

         :name: the name of the vtk object created.

+        :nb_labels: The number of labels along each direction Must be a legal value.
+Default: 2

         :opacity: The overall opacity of the vtk object.
 Must be a float.
                   Default: 1.0